SGTinkers/Terawhere-iOS/README.md

 Let's build friendships together.

 ### Changelog
+28 May 2017:
+- Added map pin icon
+- Slight change to table display in the screen for booking a ride
+- Standardised labels

 27 May 2017
 - You can now search for more accurate addresses
 - Fixed: Bookings list does not crash anymore